hashicorp/terraform-provider-azurerm/website/docs/r/firewall_policy.html.markdown

 A `identity` block supports the following:

-* `type` - (Required) The Type of Identity which should be assigned to this Firewall Policy.
-At this time the only supported value is `UserAssigned`.
-Changing this forces a new Firewall Policy to be created.
+* `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Firewall Policy.
+Only possible value is `UserAssigned`.

-* `identity_ids` - (Optional) Specifies a list of Managed Identity IDs which should be assigned to this Firewall Policy.
+* `identity_ids` - (Required) Specifies a list of User Assigned Managed Identity IDs to be assigned to this Firewall Policy.

 ---